Logo

 Lochside Romantic Ruins

-13th-century fortress on Loch Ness's shores, partially submerged and offering panoramic views from its broken towers.
+13th-century fortress on Loch Ness's shores with panoramic views from its broken towers.
+2026 admission: £14 adults (includes exhibition).
+HES members free.

 Why You Should Visit:

-Explore battle-scarred walls and drawbridge.
+Explore battle-scarred walls and trebuchet display.
 The castle's strategic perch and Jacobite history make it a romantic Highland icon, enhancing your Edinburgh Highlands itinerary 6 days.

 Hours